 The MFACW/MACW is a broad program of study designed to prepare students for careers as writers or positions requiring similar skills, such as editing, publishing, and content development for the web; to enable students to improve their writing through interaction with our faculty and other writing students; and to become experienced critics of literary works.

 - Have a completed baccalaureate degree from an accredited college or university, with an overall undergraduate grade point average (GPA) of 3.0 or above on a 4.0 scale.

 If a Student has below a 3.0 GPA, please feel free to apply if you show extreme promise through other achievements.
 Additional Admissions documents may be requested.

 - Six credits of undergraduate courses in writing are recommended, but not required.

 Completed application for admission by the posted deadline, including:

 - Online application

-- Two official letters of recommendation, preferably written by former writing teachers or professors who know your writing
+- Two official letters of recommendation, preferably written by former writing teachers or professors who can speak to your writing

 - Official transcripts from all colleges and universities attended